shellbro/clojure/README.md

    `$HOME/.m2` with container and download dependencies only once without permission issues.
-4. Implements `rlwrap` workaround in such a way that you can call `clj` or `clojure` commands passing any arguments.
+4. Implements `rlwrap` workaround in such a way that you can call `clj` or `clojure` command passing any arguments.
 For example, to start a REPL with `clojure.java-time` dependency available use `-Sdeps` argument accordingly:

    ```